 Combining accounts does not solve the problem.
 When you combine multiple ThankYou accounts, it’s natural to assume that as long as you keep any ThankYou Rewards credit card open, your points will be safe.
 That’s simply not the case.
 Citi keeps track of where each ThankYou point came from.
 If you cancel a card, the points earned on that card expire after 60 days.
 Period.

 The best way to preserve your ThankYou points is to keep your credit card account alive.
 If you don’t want an annual fee, then call to downgrade to a no-fee ThankYou card.
-There is a side benefit to this approach too: Your no fee card may be eligible for occasional lucrative retention offers.
-See: How one call led to a points bonanza and rethought plans.
+However, keep in mind that cancelling or downgrading a Citi Premier, Prestige, or Preferred card resets the clock for being able to get the bonus again within this family.

 Bank product points: how to keep points alive